Pieter1821/Pieter1821/README.md

 # 💫 About Me:

-Hi my name is Pieter Deane i am a Software Developer with a strong foundation in HTML, CSS, JavaScript, React.js, Next.js, and TypeScript.
+Hi I'm Pieter Deane

+I am a Software Developer with a strong foundation in HTML, CSS, JavaScript, React.js, Next.js, and TypeScript.
 I have honed my skills through personal projects and am proficient in deploying applications using platforms like Vercel and Netlify.

 I am adept at ensuring the quality of my applications through end-to-end testing with Cypress and unit testing with Jest.
 I thrive in collaborative environments and am eager to contribute to a team that values innovation and growth.